 You still have tons of zucchini right?
 Ok, I thought so, just checking.
-If you don’t (hi, Australia!), you can use this recipe as a template for whatever vegetable you do have (ie. broccoli would be delicious here).
+If you don’t, you can use this recipe as a template for whatever vegetable you do have (ie. broccoli would be delicious here).
 It’s a straight-forward simple pasta recipe – perfect for highlighting a special seasonal ingredient like summer squash.

-Rosemary isn’t super summery, but it’s what I had (my basil didn’t last through the heat).
-If you’ve been more successful with your herb-growing, feel free to switch it up – thyme, basil, or mint would all be great here.
+Rosemary isn’t super summery, but it’s what I had on hand and it’s flavor contrasts the lemon nicely.
+If you’ve been more successful with your herb-growing, feel free to switch it up – thyme, basil, or mint would all be delicious here.
 If you use leafy herbs, just be sure to add them closer to the end so they stay fresh and bright.

 - 3 small summer squash (or 2 medium)

 - 1 tablespoon extra-virgin olive oil, more for drizzling